Skip to main content

 2. Go to Space Settings

-3. Open the Space Properties tab
+3. Open the Properties tab

 4. Update the relevant values